+Transaction fees related to securities transactions on behalf of clients and the related transaction revenues are recorded on a trade date basis.
+Asset based fees are net interest and custody related fees associated with customer assets held at clearing firm and custodians and are recognized on a monthly basis as fees are earned.
+Net income from investments is net revenue from investing company cash and is recognized as earned.
+Technology license fees is from licensing technology to clients and is recognized as earned.
 The Company recognizes revenue in accordance with Financial Accounting Standards Board ("FASB") Accounting Standard Update ("ASU") Topic 606, Revenue from Contracts with Customers.
 That guidance was amended to require public entities to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The amendment is effective for the Company for fiscal years beginning after December 15, 2018.
-Management believes the impact of the amendment to Topic 606 has had no material impact on its financial statement.
+Management believes the impact of the amendment to Topic 606 will have no material impact on its financial statements.